aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 Once you have executed your first transaction, you may refer to the document [Life of a transaction](/transactions/basics-life-of-txn) for:

 * A look "under the hood" at the lifecycle of a transaction from submission to execution.
-* An understanding of the interactions between each logical component of a Diem validator as transactions get submitted and executed in the Diem ecosystem.
+* An understanding of the interactions between each logical component of a Aptos validator as transactions get submitted and executed in the Aptos ecosystem.